ListenerAction Script Protocol

 - Attach the script as a listener action in a state machine Listener

-- Trigger the listener 3 times
+- Trigger pointer-driven listener events 3 times

 - Copy the